Cambarus veteranus: Habitat

-Guyandotte River Crayfish are found in one stream system in Wyoming County, West Virginia which is composed of 6 main streams.
+Guyandotte River crayfish are found in one stream system in Wyoming County, West Virginia, which is composed of 6 main streams.
 The crayfish require clean, large, permanent streams.
 They prefer fast-moving areas with small pools with gravel or cobble substrates.
 As a result, excessive sediment and pollutants will have a negative effect on their success.

 Range

-The Guyandotte River Crayfish has a very limited range.
+The Guyandotte River crayfish has a very limited range.
 There are only two known populations, and they are both found within the same stream system in Wyoming County.
 One population occupies the Pinnacle Creek stream, and the second population occupies the Clear Fork stream.
 These populations are limited to their respective streams and isolated from one another.

 Conservation

-Population Size
+Population size

 No historic or current population estimates or surveys exist to provide a full understand of how many individuals exist.

-Geographical Distribution
+Geographical distribution

-Major conservation issues for the Guyandotte River Crayfish exist due to loss of habitat and habitat degradation.
+Major conservation issues for the Guyandotte River crayfish exist due to loss of habitat and habitat degradation.
 Current estimates suggest that the species occupies only 8% of its historic habitat.
 While it was once occupying nine streams in West Virginia, it has recently only been observed in two.

-Major Threats
+Major threats

 Major threats to the habitat include degradation and fragmentation.
-Guyandotte River Crayfish live in the benthic habitat in fast moving streams.
+Guyandotte River crayfish live in the benthic habitat in fast moving streams.
 Commercial logging, coal mining, and general human population growth and development has increased sedimentation which has reduced habitat availability.
-As a result, Guyandotte River Crayfish are being outcompeted by generalist crayfish species.
+As a result, Guyandotte River crayfish are being outcompeted by generalist crayfish species.
 In addition, infilling and sedimentation of streams are leading to habitat fragmentation, resulting in populations being cut off from each other.
 With such a small native range, any habitat destruction has detrimental effects for this species.

-Listing Under the Endangered Species Act
+Listing under the Endangered Species Act

-The Guyandotte River Crayfish was listed as Endangered wherever found under the Endangered Species Act (ESA) on April 7, 2016.
+The Guyandotte River crayfish was listed as Endangered wherever found under the Endangered Species Act (ESA) on April 7, 2016.

-5-Year Review
+5-year review

-The 5-Year Review for the Guyandotte River Crayfish was initiated on October 13, 2020 and has not yet been published.
+The 5-year review for the Guyandotte River crayfish was initiated on October 13, 2020, and has not yet been published.

-Species Status Assessment
+Species status assessment

-A Species Status Assessment has not been developed for the Guyandotte River Crayfish at this point.
+A species status assessment has not been developed for the Guyandotte River crayfish at this point.

-Recovery Plan
+Recovery plan

-The joint Recovery Plan for the Guyandotte River Crayfish and the Big Sandy Crayfish was initiated in 2018, with expectations of a completed draft before the end of the 2021 fiscal year.
+The joint recovery plan for the Guyandotte River crayfish and the Big Sandy crayfish was initiated in 2018, with expectations of a completed draft before the end of the 2021 fiscal year.

 Major goals stated in the 2018 Recovery Outline include: